Head of the Class (2021 TV series)

 Head of the Class is an American sitcom developed by Amy Pocha and Seth Cohen that was released on the streaming service HBO Max on November 4, 2021.
 It is based on Rich Eustis and Michael Elias' series of the same name that ran from 1986 to 1991.
 In December 2021, the series was canceled after one season.

 In December 2022, the series was removed from HBO Max.
-On January 31, 2023, it was announced that the series will be released on The Roku Channel and Tubi.